min69u/Reforestation/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## Where do hamburgers go to dance?
+The meat-ball.